-Regard for the requirements of the EPP(Water), the EIS should present the methods to avoid stormwater contamination by raw materials, wastes or products, and present the means of containing, recycling, reusing, treating and disposing of stormwater.
-A stormwater management plan should be included to address stormwater management.
+Having regard for the requirements of the Environmental Protection (Water) Policy, the EIS should present the methods to avoid stormwater contamination by raw materials, wastes or products and present the means of containing, recycling, reusing, treating and disposing of stormwater.
 Where no-release water systems are to be used, the fate of salts and particulates derived from intake water should be discussed.

-The Australian Water Quality Guidelines for Fresh and Marine Waters (ANZECC& ARMCANZ, 2000), Queensland Water Quality Guidelines (2009), and the EPP(Water) should be used as a reference for evaluating the effects of various levels of contamination.
+The Australian Water Quality Guidelines for Fresh and Marine Waters (ANZECC and ARMCANZ, 2000), National Water Quality Management Strategy, Queensland Water Quality Guidelines (2009) and the Environmental Protection (Water) Policy 2009 should be used as a reference for evaluating the effects of various levels of contamination.

-Options for mitigation and the effectiveness of mitigation measures should be discussed with particular reference to sediment, acidity, salinity, metals (and metalloids) and other emissions of a hazardous or toxic nature to human health, flora or fauna.
+Options for mitigation and the effectiveness of mitigation measures should be discussed with particular reference to sediment, acidity, salinity and other emissions of a hazardous or toxic nature to human health, flora or fauna.

 Where it is proposed that creeks will be diverted, the EIS should detail how rehabilitation will affect both the physical and ecological condition of the creek's bed and banks and the quality of water in it.
-Furthermore, the EIS should describe the monitoring that will be undertaken after decommissioning, and who will have responsibility for management measures and corrective action to ensure that rehabilitated creeks do not degrade.
+Furthermore, the EIS should describe the monitoring that will be undertaken after decommissioning, and who will have responsibility for management measures and corrective action, to ensure that rehabilitated creeks do not degrade.